sg1o/go-diffie/README.md

 Welcome to the digital realm's most exclusive club, where Alice and Bob outwit onlookers, especially the notorious Mallory, with the legendary Diffie-Hellman key exchange.
 Here, secrets are shared openly, yet remain cloaked in cryptic elegance.

-🎩🐇 Discover the magic of interchange.go, where secrets are swapped faster than a magician's trick.
+🎩🐇 Discover the magic of secomm, where secrets are swapped faster than a magician's trick.
 It's not just mathematics; it's the art of cryptography!

 Step into a world where a simple "What's your number?" unfolds into an adventure of encrypted camaraderie and fun.